Every business wants to maximize working time, reduce costs and risk, and deliver the highest quality products or services.

 “Physical Asset Management is a coordinated activity that aims to unleash the assets’ full potential to help businesses reach their objectives.”

-It is difficult to translate business goals into meaningful asset management goals for different teams operating at different levels of the business.
+It is difficult to translate business objectives into meaningful asset management goals for different teams operating at different levels of the business.

 Working without these meaningful objectives is like winking at a beautiful woman in the dark.
-Your chances of success tend to zero.
+The chances of you getting your hands on the prize tend to zero.

 When the business has clear objectives, it is easy to link them to the various functions within the organization.

-What is the meaning of ‘objective’ as a whole and in the context of asset management?
+What is the meaning of ‘objective’ in general and in the context of asset management?

 Different percentages of the staff will be involved at different levels.

-To develop the right asset management goals, you must:
+To determine the right asset management goals for your business, you must:

 - align different types of goals with the right roles in the organization